teoaivalis/AutoGraphX/Local_Dalle/README.md

 # Local Model

 Our local experiments build upon the [Local Dalle-pytorch framework](https://github.com/teoaivalis/Search-Based_Data_Influence_Analysis/tree/main/Local_Dalle), which we faithfully reproduced as a baseline.
-We then extended this setup by integrating our proposed Auto-KG Generation method for interpretability and training data influence analysis.
+We then extended this setup by integrating our proposed AutoGraphX Generation method for interpretability and training data influence analysis.

 ## Install